HarshitRV/Java-Programs/README.md

 ## Compiling and Running the code
 1. Create a new folder named `bin` inside of the Java-Programs folder.
 2. Open your terminal at location where the Java-Programs is saved.
 3. Run the following command to compile the code within a specific folder.
+For eg. I want to compile the code within `src/college/understanding_interface` folder.
 ```bash
     javac -d bin src/college/understanding_interface/*.java
 ```
 - In the above command `-d` is a flag which means directory, specifying where to keep the compiled java programs.
 In this case we are specifying the `bin` folder.
 - The next part `src/college/understanding_interface/*.java` is the location of the java files we want to compile. `*.java` means include all the files with extension `.java`.
 If we wanted to compile the code within another folder we would have used different location for example `src/learning/understanding_super/*.java`
-5. Open new terminal and change your directory to bin.
+5. Open **new** terminal and change your directory to bin.
 ```bash
     cd bin
 ```